mpkrass7/YoutubeForecastMaker/README.md

 # Weather Forecastic

+Weather Forecastic allows users to track and predict their favorite cities' weather using Datarobot.
 This template allows users to connect their data to DataRobot's functionality seamlessly with automated data updates and real-time forecasting.
 We deploy a model trained on your data, then create a streamlit application for clear visualizations of the deployment's capabilities.
 We can ensure accurate model performance through scheduled batch predictions and automatic retraining if our model's accuracy drops below a set threshold.

 ## Getting started -- Pulling Data
 1. Create a Use Case on [DataRobot](app.datarobot.com)